johnkerl/miller/c/README.md

 # Memory management

-Miller classes are in general highly modular, following a constructor/destructor model with minimal dependencies between classes.
+Miller classes are in general modular, following a constructor/destructor model with minimal dependencies between classes.
 As a general rule, void-star payloads (`sllv`, `lhmslv`) must be freed by the callee (which has access to the data type) whereas non-void-star payloads (`slls`, `hss`) are freed by the container class.

 One complication is for free-flags in `lrec` and `slls`: the idea is that an entire line is mallocked and presented by the record reader; then indivual